S3ak/fed-astro/src/pages/en/workflow/ca/ca.md

 There are two ways to complete this assignment:

 1. Teams developers working on their collective applications.
+You will selected a prexisting project which uses the Noroff API.
+The Web app should be able to login, logout.
+In additon the web app should allow a end-user to create, edit and delete a post.
+Finally the suer should be able to view their profile page or another users profile.
-2. Solo developers, working on the [provided application](https://github.com/noroffFEU/social-media-client)
+2. Solo developers, working on the [provided application (Vanilla JS)](https://github.com/noroffFEU/social-media-client)

 The existing application package must feature: